wagtail-nest/wagtail-personalisation/docs/editor_guide/creating_segments.rst

     your rules matches the visitor.
 When **match all** is selected, all rules must match before the segment is applied.

+5. The segment type *Required*

+    **Dynamic**: Users in this segment will change as more or less meet the rules specified in the segment.

+    **Static**: If the segment contains only static compatible rules the segment will contain the members that pass those rules when the segment is created.
+    Mixed static segments or those containing entirely non static compatible rules will be populated using the count variable.

+6. The segment count *Optional*

+    If this number is set for a static segment users will be added to the set until the number is reached.
+After this no more users will be added.

+7. Randomisation percentage *Optional*

+    If this number is set each user matching the rules will have this percentage chance of being placed in the segment.

 Defining rules
 ^^^^^^^^^^^^^^